khalid-hussain/shaheen/chap20.md

 Angela sat on a chair and Rabia sat on a chair close to her and began telling her the tale of her meeting with Badr bin Mughira.

-In a spacious room on the other side of the fort, Bashir Bin Hassan and other physicians and surgeons were busy in taking care of patients.
+In a spacious room on the other side of the fort, Bashir bin Hassan and other physicians and surgeons were busy in taking care of patients.
 Badr bin Mughira entered into this room.
-Bashir Bin Hassan was tying a bandage around a wounded person.
+Bashir bin Hassan was tying a bandage around a wounded person.
 Getting a cue from one of his companions, Bashir turned around and looked, then, stood up after giving his bandage a last knot.